inet-framework/inet/doc/src/users-guide/ch-emulation.rst

    (type ``SOCK_RAW``), which, on many systems, is only allowed for processes that have root (administrator) privileges.

-Also, in order to be able to send packets through raw sockets applications require special permissions.
-There are two ways to achieve this under Linux.
+Also, in order to be able to send packets through raw sockets or use network namespaces, applications require special permissions.

-The suggested solution is to use setcap to set the application
+The suggested solution is to use setcap to set the application permissions.
+To use raw sockets (required by modules with ``ExtLower~`` prefix), the following commands add the necessary permissions:

-permissions:
+..
+There
+   are two ways to achieve this under Linux.

 .. code::